AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/config-dm.md

 -->

-## Criar uma configuração do Dynamic Media no Cloud Services {#configuring-dynamic-media-cloud-services}
+## Criar uma configuração do Dynamic Media no Cloud Service {#configuring-dynamic-media-cloud-services}

 <!-- **Before you creating a Dynamic Media Configuration in Cloud Services**: After you receive your provisioning email with Dynamic Media credentials, you must open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials. -->

 1. Em Experience Manager as a Cloud Service, selecione o logotipo Experience Manager as a Cloud Service para acessar o console de navegação global.
-1. À esquerda do console, selecione o ícone Ferramentas e vá para **[!UICONTROL Cloud Services > Configuração do Dynamic Media]**.
+1. À esquerda do console, selecione o ícone Ferramentas e vá para **[!UICONTROL Cloud Service > Configuração do Dynamic Media]**.
 1. Na página Navegador de configuração do Dynamic Media, no painel esquerdo, selecione **[!UICONTROL global]** (não selecione o ícone de pasta à esquerda de **[!UICONTROL global]**).
 Em seguida, selecione **[!UICONTROL Criar]**.
 1. No **[!UICONTROL Criar configuração do Dynamic Media]** , digite o título, o endereço de email da conta da Dynamic Media e a senha do administrador da empresa da conta da Dynamic Media e selecione sua região.
 Essas informações são fornecidas pelo Adobe no e-mail de provisionamento.
 Entre em contato com o Suporte ao cliente do Adobe se não receber esse email.
 1. Selecionar **[!UICONTROL Conectar-se ao Dynamic Media]**.